Kennecott Ore Haulage

 May 30, 2001

-The last ore train was moved from Bingham to the Bonneville crusher.
-All later moves over the former Ore Haulage mainline were to transport new sections of the conveyor belt between the rail interchange with Union Pacific at Garfield, and Copperton, where Kennecott was marshalling supplies for conveyor maintenance.
+The last ore train was moved from the Dry Fork reload site at Bingham, to the Bonneville crusher.
+All later moves over the former Ore Haulage mainline were to transport new sections of the conveyor belt between the rail interchange with Union Pacific at Garfield, and Copperton, where Kennecott was gathering supplies for conveyor maintenance.
 (Ken DeLuca, email dated December 27, 2011, citing an earlier internal document compiled on September 5, 2008)

 June 1, 2001